• Skip to primary navigation

 TOO crusty makes it too hard to eat, after all!

-When we were still living in Minnesota, we’d usually have to settle for a loaf of sourdough bread.
+When we were still living in Minnesota, we’d usually have to settle for a loaf of sourdough bread, or some Ciabatta bread.

 When using a taller loaf - like the sour dough bread pictured - I’ll usually carve a bit of the bread out.
 I realize that this is HIGHLY controversial, but seriously it makes it a lot easier to eat it!